 TB is caused by a specific bacterium.
 It is easily spread between people.
 The bacteria travels through the air in droplets from a person with an active TB infection.
 The droplets are released with coughs, sneezes, or talking.
 The bacteria in the droplets can be breathed in by other people.

 |Bacteria is inhaled through the mouth and nose, and travels down into the lungs causing TB.|

 |Copyright © Nucleus Medical Media, Inc.|

-- Close contact with a person infected with active TB
+- Close contact with a person with active TB

-- Living in or traveling to an area where there are high rates of TB
+- Living or traveling to an area where TB rates are high

-- Working in certain occupations, such as farming, funeral homes, and healthcare
+- Working in certain jobs, such as farming, funeral homes, and healthcare

 - Living or working in crowded, indoor conditions, such as prisons, hospitals, homeless shelters, or nursing homes

-- Having been infected with TB bacteria in the last 2 years
+- TB bacteria infection in the last two years

 - Blood tests